Opendigitalradio/dab-scripts/README.md

 the multiplex are mp3 webstreams.
 For each programme, a URL has to be specified.

+The scripts are designed to be failure-resilient: in case and encoder or a web-stream decoder crashes, an email is sent to the operator, a log message is written to syslog, and the encoding chain is restarted.

 Prerequisites
 -------------
 You need to have a working ODR-DabMux and ODR-DabMod configuration to